 As always, let’s start by listening to “Olympus Coliseum”, which first showed up in Kingdom Hearts I, and is now the field theme for the world of the same title in Kingdom Hearts Union Cross:

 Before we talk about counterpoint, and the specific melodic movement that is heard in this track, let’s talk about a few more obvious things about this piece that makes it heroic and grand:

-- Use of trumpets and other brass, instruments usually associated with royalty or bravery, especially when playing quick, repeated notes (think “ba, ba-ba-BA!” when the King/royal family arrives).
+- Use of trumpets and other brass, instruments usually associated with royalty or bravery, especially when playing quick, repeated notes (think “ba, ba-ba-BA!” when the King, Queen, or another member of the royal family arrives).

 - Very limited percussion: other than a few cymbal crashes, gentle timpani rolls, and a couple tubular bell strikes, this track has almost no percussion.
 There is a steady beat, but it is kept by lower, slow-moving strings and brass rather than any sort of percussion.
 Percussion is arguably associated with the earth, and being grounded, so taking it out gives the music a feeling of openness and weightlessness.

 - Overall a slow, steady tempo, at 100 BPM (beats per minute): there is absolutely no sense of urgency.